Posts

 Image

-CHAPTER 3: AFTERSHOCKED Forced out of recollection by a persistent knock, Morgan dispatched lingering thoughts of innocence lost and leapt up from the dusty floor.
+Forced out of recollection by a persistent knock, Morgan dispatched lingering thoughts of innocence lost and leapt up from the dusty floor.
 After hurriedly unlocking the door, she moved towards the safety of her desk.
 Still wiping her eyes, she threw out a surprisingly calm request, “Come in.”
 It was the cabin boy that entered; his defiant stance matching the forceful closing of a door.
 As if it was an instinctual act, Sha stood to attention, then quickly hid the action in an awkward manner.
 Morgan hid her amusement.
 “You called for me, Captain,” He rumbled disrespectfully.
 Morgan smiled, offering polite words, “Hello Sha.
 Would you like to start, or shall I?”
 Her words had the desired effect; he was understandably confused by her sudden change in tack.
 “Wasn’t me, wait maybe it was.
 Wait, what were we actually talking about?”
 Sha babbled.
 She continued in earnest, “Firstly, I would like to apologise for making you a cabin boy.
-I’m sure you respect...
+I’m sure you respect; it is hard to trust in ...

 Chapter 2 Little One